Chol (National) Curriculum – General Information

 The children follow curriculum based on the seven areas of learning:

-Teachers and key workers carry out focused observations of children in order to assess their progress and achievements.
+Teachers and other staff carry out focused observations of children in order to assess their progress and achievements.
 The results of these observations have a direct impact on the planning process.
+Click here to see our EYFS Long Term Plan.
+Click here to see how the 7 areas of the EYFS link to Key Stage 1.
+Click here to see EYFS links to the National Curriculum subjects; by term.

 Phonics and Reading Schemes